Modernized rescue helicopter H145 now in operation in Berlin

 This site is also available on: Deutsch

-Estimated reading time: 2 Minuten
+Estimated reading time: 3 Minuten

-Innovation: H145 model for air
+Innovation: model for

 Significance for patients and crew

-For patients, the use of the new H145 model means an even more stable and quieter experience, which is especially important during emergency medical transports.
+For patients, the use of the new H145 model means an even more stable and quieter flight experience, which is especially important during emergency medical transports.
 The crew benefits from the increased payload, which allows for more equipment and personnel to be carried.
 This means patient care can be provided even more comprehensively and efficiently.
 Station manager and pilot Tim Saueressig emphasizes the importance of these upgrades to ensure the best possible care.

 Continuous

-DRF Luftrettung began modernizing its fleet in December 2020, converting the first H145 aircraft with five-blade rotors into base duty.
+Luftrettung began modernizing its fleet in December 2020, converting the first H145 aircraft with five-blade rotors into base duty.
 The steady introduction of these aircraft demonstrates the organization’s ongoing commitment to optimizing its resources.
 Berlin-Buch is now the 19th base to benefit from this modernization.
-With this increase in capacity and performance, DRF Luftrettung has one of the most modern fleets in Europe.
+With this increase in capacity and performance, Luftrettung has one of the most modern fleets in Europe.